idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 ### Zach

 - ☐ Setup a list of things to watch togteher
-- ☐ Watch a movie together
+- ☑ Watch a movie together
-- ☐ Work on his programming course
+- ☑ Work on his programming course
-  - Write Pong
+- ☑ Write Pong
-  - Come up with another game to write
+- ☑ Come up with another game to write

 ### Amelia

-- ☐ Spend time with her in the hottub 8/10 days
+- ☐ Spend time with her in the hottub 8/10 days.
+OK, it was freezing, we got lots of hugs, and went bowling.
+Could have done better here.
+- ☐ Lots of selifes

 ## Identity Health

 ### Magic

-- Practice Daily
+- ☑ Practice Daily - I did this, **BUT** Only a few minutes - need to start somewhere.

 ### Biking

-- Bike atleast every other day
+- ☐ Bike atleast every other day - It was freezing, didn't do at all.
+Double miss as winter biking is fun.
-- Combine folding bike with subway for more range
+- ☐ Combine folding bike with subway for more range
-- Take a selfie with the Bicycle
+- ☐ Take a selfie with the Bicycle

 ### Software for Balance

 Interesting to think about how my blog can help me achieve balance.
 Prompts for things i enjoy seems like a good idea.

+- ☑ Started playing around with [balance](/balance), and also [activation energy](/activation-energy)
-- Some notion of weekly reviews with scoring.
+- ☑ Some notion of weekly reviews with scoring.
-- Make up some UX for graphing my balance
+- ☑ Make up some UX for graphing my balance

+Didn't get here:

 - Review and have someone else score your balance.
 - Update prompting system to be stateful, so it prompts you more for stuff you haven't been doing, or need more investment in.

 ### Tech Guru

+I did a great job writing content, but not messering around with my vim or bash or python setup.
+Good for me!
+I spent some time playing with [OpenAI3](https://github.com/idvorkin/LinqPadSnippets/blob/628072a882250daa16b142c023c104b8fb520bc1/python/gpt3.py#L1), but that was pretty fun, very glad I did.

 #### DENY LIST: Shell + Enabling Environment + Python in VIM